MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 - Install the Network Device Enrollment Service Role
 - Configure the NDES service account
 - Configure the NDES role and Certificate Templates
-- Create a Web Application Proxy for the Internal NDES URL.
+- Create a Web Application Proxy for the Internal NDES URL
 - Enroll for an NDES-Intune Authentication Certificate
 - Configure the Web Server Certificate for NDES
 - Verify the configuration